 Because such severe consequences are possible and treatment is complex, children with cancer are best treated in centers where experts have experience treating childhood cancers.

 How often second cancers develop depends on what the first cancer was and on which chemotherapy drugs were used to treat the first cancer.

 The impact of being diagnosed with cancer and the intensity of the treatment are overwhelming to the child and family.
-Maintaining a sense of normalcy for the child is difficult, especially because the child has to be hospitalized frequently and go to a doctor’s office or outpatient center for treatment of the cancer and its complications.
-Overwhelming stress is typical, as parents struggle to continue to work, be attentive to siblings, and still attend to the many needs of the child with cancer (see Chronic Health Problems in Children).
+Maintaining a sense of normalcy for the child is difficult, especially because the child may have to be hospitalized frequently and go to a doctor’s office or outpatient center for treatment of the cancer and its complications.
+Overwhelming stress is typical, as parents struggle to continue to work, be attentive to siblings, and still attend to the many needs of the child with cancer (see Chronic Health Problems in Children Chronic Health Problems in Children Severe illness, even if temporary, can provoke a great deal of anxiety for children and their families.
+Chronic health problems are those that last longer than 12 months and are severe enough... read more ).
 The situation is even more difficult when the child is being treated at a specialty center far from home.

 Children and parents need a pediatric treatment team to help manage this difficult situation.
 Pediatric doctors are doctors who specialize in the care and treatment of babies, children, and adolescents.
 The team should include the following: